Meet the team

 Prior to joining the CBI he worked for a professional regulator and as a political adviser in Parliament, working on defence and welfare reform.
 Barnaby has a masters in International Relations from Nottingham University.

-Ross Gurdin, policy adviser
+Ross Gurdin, senior policy adviser

 Ross joined the CBI energy and climate change team in December 2012 as a policy adviser focusing on supply side energy policy and oil and gas policy.